LWDA Mission and Goals

 The State of California Labor & Workforce Development Agency (LWDA) is an executive branch Agency, and the Secretary is a member of the Governor’s Cabinet.
-The Agency oversees seven major departments, boards and panels that serve California businesses and workers.
-The Agency, which has a cumulative budget of $26 billion and 14,000 employees, covers six main areas:
+The Secretary oversees seven major departments, boards and panels that serve California businesses and workers.
+The Agency, which has a cumulative budget of $14.7 billion and approximately 11,700 employees, covers seven main areas:

 - Benefit administration, including workers’ compensation, unemployment, disability and family leave insurance.

 - Enforcement of California labor laws to protect workers and create an even playing field for employers.

 - Appellate functions related to employee benefits, regulations and enforcement in the workplace.